lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 - responsibility of converting data to output format has been moved to the `TransactionListAdapter`.
 - the iterator on the array of transactions has been replaced with an `IndexingIterator`.

 These changes leave the `TransactionListTwoSourceTransformer` with one responsibility: convert the primitive data input to primitive output by recognizing the date groupings and exceptions, as well as calculating a total and grand total.
 This is pretty simple.
-In a future post I will elaborate on how the structure of code was designed.
+In a future post we will discuss how the structure of this code was designed.

 ```swift
 class TransactionListTwoSourceTransformer {